waterloo-touchlab/hcni/about.md

 ---
-layout: default
+layout: page
-title: Another page
+title: About
 description: This is just another page
+permalink: /about/
 ---

 ## Welcome to another page